munificent/journal/asset/post/2025-05-30-consider-knitting.md

 after that.

 Other skill curves start shallow and get steeper.
-You can learn chess in a day and have fun playing it, but as you get more serious about, each incremental increase in skill requires a greater commitment to studying the theory of the game.
+You can learn chess in a day and have fun playing it, but as you get more serious about it, each incremental increase in skill requires a greater commitment to studying the theory of the game.